matheushjs/r-operations-benchmark/README.md

 To see how performance changed, let us see how much time each expression takes.

-### Results for 1000 repetitions of each expression, using vectors `x, y, z` of size 10,000 each (I took the median):
+### Results for 1000 repetitions of each expression, using vectors `x, y, z` of size 10,000 each:

 ```
       expr      min        lq      mean    median        uq       max neval